Roasted Garlic Avocado HummusRecipe posted in: Snack

 Enjoy freshly roasted garlic in a whipped blend of ripe avocado, flavorful tahini and creamy cashews.
 Topped with a savory medley of herbs and spices, this creative, low-carb take on a Mediterranean classic is the perfect dip or salad topping.
 Whip up this low carb hummus recipe for avo-licious snacks all week long.

 Hummus typically features fiber-rich chickpeas as the creamy base.
 However, when you’re trying to watch your carb intake, beans and legumes should be kept in moderation due to their carbohydrate content.
-On the South Beach Diet program, net carbs are limited to 50 grams or less per day.
 That’s why we’ve nixed the garbanzo beans and replaced them with a creamy blend of soaked cashews and avocado.
 Tahini still provides the classic hummus flavor you love without all the carbs.

 The first step of this simple recipe is roasting the garlic.
 Heat a small sauté pan over medium heat and add six garlic cloves with the skin intact.
 Cook them for 12 to 15 minutes, shaking the pan occasionally to help prevent burning.
 You can tell they’re finished cooking when the skins are charred and the garlic is tender.
 Remove the garlic from the heat and set it aside to cool.
 Once cool, carefully remove the skins from the garlic cloves.